Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 As we delve into finer grain of our address book, it is not difficult to find out that *"All entries are equal, but some entries are more equal than others"*, ie. changes on some entries are more often than the others. similarly, some entries are more repeatedly consulted than the others.

-What if our address book contains millions of entries, we need other means other than simple categorization.
-We need to differentiate between ephemeral and durable data, to differentiate between frequently access and infrequently access data.
+What if our address book contains millions of entries, we need innovations other than simple categorization, ie. to distinguish between ephemeral and durable data; between hot (frequently access) and cold (infrequently access) data.

-RDBMS is another exemplar of tabular data with unparalleled power on table joining and aggregation, and yet has naught to make out propensity of data.
-The access method is none other than `index scan` and `full table scan`.
+RDBMS is another exemplar of tabular data with unparalleled power on table joining and aggregation, and yet has naught to make out *propensity* of data, everything persists on disk as first priority, access methods are `index scan` and `full table scan` all along.

 #### II.
 Students' Score